zackshapiro/bikeshare/readme.md

 * If you would like to contribute, fork this repo, create a new branch with your changes and submit a pull request!

 * If you have any questions, I'm [@ZackShapiro](http://twitter.com/zackshapiro) on Twitter.

+Bikeshare is open source, and made available under the [MIT License](http://opensource.org/licenses/mit-license.php).
+Distribute, use as-is, or modify to your liking in personal and commercial projects.